chpmrc/SpellCheckersJS/README.md

 ## End of the duel

 The duel simply ends when one of the players loses all of his HP (health points).

-# Notes
-This game was originally prototyped in C++ using OpenGL.
-Please see _SpellCheckers_.